eonist/eonist.github.io/_posts/2019-05-02-UI-testing-in-iOS.md

 1. Add UITesting to your XCode project when you setup the XCode project
 2. `XCUIApplication().launch()`
 3. `app.otherElements.children(matching: .button).element.tap()`
-4. Set your cursor inside a test method and click the red record button in the right corner of xcode,
+4. Set your cursor inside a test method and click the red record button in the right corner of xcode
-5. click around the app to generate programatic UI-method calls
+5. Click around the app to generate programatic UI-method calls
 6. Create a check: `XCTAssertEqual(app.tables.cells.count, 56, "There should be 56 words matching 'test'")` etc

 ## Accessibility